kg-phantom/employee-tracker/README.md

 [Click here](https://mysterious-savannah-48786.herokuapp.com) to watch a demo of the application.

 ## Installation
-1. Install [Node.js](https://nodejs.org/en/) if you haven't already.
+1. Install [Node.js](https://nodejs.org/en/) and [MySQL](https://dev.mysql.com/downloads/mysql) if you haven't already.
+    - You can follow this [installation guide](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) to help you install MySQL.
 2. Clone this repository onto your computer.
 3. Navigate to the root of this repository on the command line.
 4. Run `npm install` on the command line.